No new Covid rules to be announced in England on Monday

 Nightclubs have also been closed in Scotland, Northern Ireland and Wales.

+BBC political correspondent Ione Wells said she understood there would be no new legal restrictions for England on Monday but said that did not rule out more guidance, or stronger language urging people to be careful.

-Data on daily Covid cases not been published over Christmas, but the UK saw several days of record cases as Omicron took hold in the run-up to the festive period, with 122,186 cases reported on 24 December.
+Data on daily Covid cases has not been published over Christmas, but the UK saw several days of record cases as Omicron took hold in the run-up to the festive period, with 122,186 cases reported on 24 December.

 Downing Street previously said it would not hesitate to act after Christmas if necessary.